learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 ## Introduction

 As we've already mentioned that a string is a type of variable which is used to store information as text.
-While they can have slightly different mechanics, they are common among all higher-level programming languages.
+You can think of a string as "a string of characters".
+While they can have slightly different mechanics between languages, they are common among all higher-level programming languages.
 In Objective-C, the base string class is `NSString`.

 **// Flat-fact:** *The* `NS-` *prefix on the Objective-C classes in the CoreFoundation library refer to the NeXTSTEP computer, the product of Steve Jobs' company NeXT, Inc. He had founded it in 1976 but focused on it after he was forced out of Apple in 1985.
 Apple later acquired NeXT, Inc. in 1997 and the NeXTSTEP operating system became part of the framework for Mac OS and iOS.*